Willis Lamm's

 Reflectors attached to the face plate.

 This particular signal is equipped with MacBeth-Evans #4974 "scripted" lenses.
-The lenses come with the outlines of "GO," "CAUTION" and "STOP" cast in glass but the letters were never painted in.
-The letters weren't really obvious but color blind motorists could still read the commands.
+The lenses came with the outlines of "GO," "CAUTION" and "STOP" cast in the glass but the painting inside the letters was gone.
+(I later had the letters professionally restored.)

 Face of the MBE lenses.